Click here for a printable version of this page.

 - Are not required to provide free and reduced price lunches for students living in poverty.

 - Are exempt from public bidding laws that protect how tax dollars are spent.
-There is no transparency in budgeting since charter school do not have to tell the public how they spend public money.
+There is no transparency in budgeting since charter schools do not have to tell the public how they spend public money.

-Brief History of Charter Schools
+Brief History of North Carolina Charter Schools

 Source: NC Policy Watch, September 2019

-Relevant Legislation
+Previous Relevant Charter School Legislation

-One of the most concerning bills to come out of the 2018 legislative session was HB 514.
-HB514 titled Permit Municipal Charter School/Certain Towns allows Cornelius, Huntersville, Matthews, and Mint Hill, majority white suburbs of Charlotte, to create their own charter schools.
-Further, they will be permitted to restrict access to local residents.
+The bill permits these majority white suburbs of Charlotte to create their own charter schools.
+Further, these municipalities will be permitted to restrict access to the schools to local residents only.
 In the budget amendments, a related provision (38.8) allows local municipalities to use (and raise) property taxes to fund schools.
-It is worrisome that this will exacerbate existing segregation and inequality.
-Charlotte is already experiencing high levels of segregation.
+A major concern is that these charter schools will exacerbate existing segregation and inequality.
+Charlotte-Mecklenburg is already experiencing high levels of school segregation.
 Additionally, taxpayers could see increases in tax bills as localities take on school funding responsibilities.

 What are the concerns about Charter Schools?